shalzz/shalzz.github.io/content/blog/decentralized-dns/index.md

 required ports according to the command line
 `hsd --ns-host 0.0.0.0 --ns-port 5300 --rs-host 0.0.0.0 --rs-port 53`

-Here is the complete `docker-compose.yaml` file for reference:
+Here is the same thing as a `docker-compose.yaml`:

 ```yaml
 services: